Empire-of-Shadows/IDontKnow/extensions/forward/Roadmap.md

 3. **Fewer Abandoned Setups**: Interactive guidance reduces confusion
 4. **Better Testing**: Core logic gets tested through real user workflows
 5. **Natural Feature Discovery**: Users encounter features when they need them

-## Implementation Order:

-**Week 1: Interactive Setup Foundation**
-- Setup wizard framework
-- Persistent button system
-- Channel selection flows
-- Database schema for setup state

-**Week 2: Core Forwarding**
-- Message listener
-- Basic forwarding engine
-- Error handling

-**Week 3: Rule Management**
-- Interactive rule editor
-- Rule testing
-- Management commands

-**Week 4+: Advanced Features**
-- Progressive enhancement based on user feedback

-This way, we build the **experience** first, then the **functionality** to support that experience.
-The commands become natural extensions of the interactive flows rather than the primary interface.

-What do you think?
-Should we start with the setup wizard framework and persistent button system?